 Sustainable Harvest vs. Overcutting

-Timber is a renewable resource, and Arizona's allocation rules reflect that.
-The statute ties the principal-income split to a straightforward question: did the trust harvest more timber than grew back during the accounting period?
+Timber is a renewable resource, and the Arizona Revised Statutes reflect that.
+The trustee allocates net receipts based on one question: did the trust harvest more timber than grew back?

 To the extent that a trustee accounts for receipts from the sale of timber and related products pursuant to this section, the trustee shall allocate the net receipts to income to the extent that the amount of timber removed from the land does not exceed the rate of growth of the timber during the accounting periods in which a beneficiary has a mandatory income interest.